Useful Links

 In Part Two you are asked to choose and answer to three questions of a list of Dance Science related topics.
 The word count for this part is circa 900 words (approximately 300 words per question, not inclusive of the reference list).

-Detailed guidance for this task will be sent to you upon setting up an account on Embark.
+Detailed guidance for this task will be sent to you upon receipt of your UCAS Conservatoire application.

 Additional requirements for MFA

-In addition to the brief commentary submitted in UCAS Conservatoires application, applicants should upload (to Embark) a proposal, outlining:
+In addition to the brief commentary submitted in UCAS Conservatoires application, applicants should upload a proposal, outlining:

-Applicants to the MFA will also be required to undertake an interview (if not in person, phone/Skype interview can be arranged).
+Applicants to the MFA will also be required to undertake an interview (if not in person, online interviews can be arranged).

 Research Programmes